Birch Class 2025 - 2026

 Mrs Feast is our teaching assistant

-Mrs Turner teaches on a Monday afternoon and a Thursday
+Miss Davies teaches on a Monday and Tuesday afternoon and Mrs Turner on a Thursday

-Mr Parrish teaches PE on a Thursday morning
+Mr Parrish teaches PE on a Tuesday and Thursday

 In Birch class, the children begin to develop their independence as they grow academically, socially and personally.
 The children grow in wisdom by building on their previous knowledge through our exciting topics and areas of learning.
 There will be many opportunities for them to shine through assemblies, worships, practical learning opportunities, trips and experiences over the course of the year.
 Our current topic is...